mukhortov/HESH-WordPress-Plugin/readme.txt

 * Fullscreen mode: toggle with `F11`/`Esc` hotkeys

 If you would like to contribute to this plugin, view the [github repo](https://github.com/mukhortov/HESH-WordPress-Plugin).

+If you're a regular user of this plugin, please consider taking a short [User Experience Survey](https://goo.gl/forms/xvaHgd7sZEbBbFAL2) to provide feedback that will help shape the new version 3.0.

 == Frequently Asked Questions ==